drjrkuhn/homebrew-meep/README.md

 $ brew options mpb
 ```

 > NOTE: The [github repository for meep](https://github.com/stevengj/meep) does not work yet.
-The meep formula relies on the tagged version available from the [Meep download site](http://ab-initio.mit.edu/wiki/index.php/Meep_download). `harminv` and `mpb` pull directly from github
+The meep formula relies on the tagged version available from the [Meep download site](http://ab-initio.mit.edu/wiki/index.php/Meep_download).
+Similarly, `mpb` clones its version from the ab-initio [`harminv` download site](http://ab-initio.mit.edu/wiki/index.php/MIT_Photonic_Bands#MPB_download).
+The tagged `harminv` is cloned directly from github